liferay-design/liferay.design/src/markdown/lexicon/core-components/table/inline-edit-table.md

 order: 2
 ---

-<div class="page-description">A table variation that lets users modify certain values of the entry without going to the detail page.</div>
+A table variation that lets users modify certain values of the entry without going to the detail page.

 ![table inline edition, view mode](/images/lexicon/TableInlineEdition.jpg)